spencerbraun/style-transformer/README.md

-To evaluation the model, we used Fasttext,  NLTK and KenLM toolkit to evaluate the style control, content preservation and fluency respectively.
+To evaluate the model, we used Fasttext,  NLTK and KenLM toolkit to evaluate the style control, content preservation and fluency respectively.
 The evaluation related files for the Yelp dataset are placed in the ''evaluator'' folder.

 Because the file "ppl_yelp.binary" is too big to upload, we exclude it from the "evaluator" folder.
 As a result, you can not evaluate the ppl score via evaluator.
 To solve this problem, you can use the KenLM toolkit to train a language model by yourself or use other script to evaluate it.